 GI conducts investigations of state publicly funded health and human services recipients.
 Specifically, it pursues allegations of overpayments made to recipients in the Supplemental Nutrition Assistance Program; Temporary Assistance for Needy Families; Medicaid; Children’s Health Insurance Program; and the Women, Infants, and Children program.

 IA conducts investigations of fraud, waste, abuse, employee misconduct, and contract fraud within the HHSC system.
-Referrals come from multiple sources including the Hotline, online referrals, and other developed sources.
+Referrals come from multiple sources including the Integrity Line, online referrals, and other developed sources.

 What do you think of our website?
 We value your feedback; take the IG website survey.